core-wg/yang-cbor/draft-ietf-core-yang-library-latest.md

     }
     description
-      "Revision date encoded as a binary string, each nibble representing a digit of the of revision date.
+      "Revision date encoded as a binary string, each nibble representing a digit of the revision date.
 For example, revision 2018-09-21 is encoded as 0x20 0x18 0x09 0x21.";
   }